mitramenon/QUBES-GLaMorous-minds/Basic flowchart.md

 1. Line_number
 2. Gestation_Time_days;  Gestation time from day of conception to day of birth
 3. Weight_lb; the weight of the babies in pounds
-4. Survival: el bebe sobrevivio “1”o no “0”
+4. Survival: "1" or "0"

-*Explore the dataset by summarising and plotting it*
+* Explore the dataset by summarising and plotting it

 ```
 birth<-read.csv("Karn_Penrose_Infant_Survivorship_QUBES.csv")